ViGeng/qoc/README.md

 ### 2023-05-16

+- [x] extension mechanism for forwarder
-- [ ] application extension for forwarders
+- [ ] NamedTree design implementation by an extension

 ### 2023-05-15